-Many small business owners across Canada have likely run into tax problems before, simply because this is often something that they ended up rushing in the final few months before the filing deadline.
+Many small business owners across Canada have run into tax problems, simply because tax preparation is often something that they ended up rushing in the final few months before the filing deadline.

 This is a perfectly understandable issue, as business owners - including farm owners and truck owner operators - typically have a lot on their plates in any given month, so finding the time to do some tax prep work well in advance of April 30 is often difficult, if not seemingly impossible.